Local news delivered daily to your email inbox. Subscribe for FREE to the rdnewsNOW newsletter.

 Nov 18, 2024 | 9:34 PM

-The City of Red Deer unanimously approved a reduced 2025 Capital Budget and the proposed 10 Year Capital Plan on November 18, each of which will see a shift in focus from city advancement to preserving infrastructure through previously deferred maintenance.
+Red Deer city council has unanimously approved a reduced 2025 Capital Budget and proposed 10 Year Capital Plan, each of which will see a shift in focus from city advancement to preserving infrastructure through previously deferred maintenance.

 The 10 Year Capital Plan was approved in principle at about $148 million per year ($1.47 billion) and is largely based on estimates around future revenue, expenses, inflation, and other predicted factors.

-The 2025 Capital Budget consists of about $88.9 million in new project costs; these projects are funded through a combination of the Capital Projects Reserve (tax supported), grants, and debt.
-Looking forward, there is about $13.1 million available for these projects through the reserve and $20 million to be available through 2025 grants, said Mike Olesen, growth and finance general manager.
+The 2025 Capital Budget consists of about $88.9 million in new project costs; funded through a combination of the Capital Projects Reserve (tax supported), grants, and debt.
+Looking forward, there is about $13.1 million available for these projects through the reserve and $20 million to be available through 2025 grants, said Mike Olesen, Growth and Finance General Manager.

 “We’re facing a difficult budget, and we’ve had to make hard choices to ensure we’re focusing on what matters most – our core infrastructure,” said Mayor Ken Johnston.
 “This budget reflects a balanced approach, prioritizing critical maintenance and upgrades to roads, bridges, and facilities that support the day-to-day lives of Red Deerians.
 We’re committed to meeting our community’s needs responsibly, even in a difficult fiscal environment, to keep our foundation strong for the future.”